Relying on God to Survive a Brutal Wasp Attack

 It was November 2017, early winter—the best time to scavenge for medicinal herbs and make a bit of money.
 One day after breakfast I went into the hills with my tools to look for cangzhu, a kind of herb used in Chinese medicine.
 I walked along keeping an eye out for the plant, and got to the hilltop around midday.
 There I saw several cangzhu seedlings just a few feet away and hurried over to harvest them.
 But just then as I was getting ready to dig them out, all I remember was hearing a buzzing sound coming toward me and then I had a really strange sensation.
 Turning my head, I saw a swarm of wasps surrounding me.
 I tensed up and thought, “These wasps are really poisonous.
 I’ve heard some people have even died from their stings.
 With so many of them after me, I don’t stand a chance!”
 Terrified, I panicked and ran back down the hill, all the while praying to God, “Oh God!
 I’m really afraid of being stung by those wasps.
 Please guide and help me.”
 I was breaking off branches, swatting at the wasps as I ran along, but there were a lot of fallen leaves at that time of year, leaving the branches totally bare.
 I just couldn’t swat the wasps off—they kept on coming after me, stinging me.
 Aside from my head, covered with a hat, and the other parts of my body covered with clothing, my neck and shoulders had wasps all over them.
 I was incredibly anxious and never stopped hitting them, but they were also climbing on my hands and stinging me a lot there, too.
 I was so afraid, thinking, “Why won’t these wasps stop chasing me?
 Am I going to get out of this alive?”
 As these thoughts ran through my mind I sprinted down the hill, still closely pursued by the wasps.
 About halfway down I had finally lost most of them, but I had been stung countless times on my neck and the back of my head.
 It hurt, it stung, and it felt incredibly hot—I was in agony.
 Those wasps are really poisonous and their toxins got into my system rapidly.
 My head felt heavy, my feet felt light, and bit by bit, my entire body lost strength.
 I lost control of my bodily fluids from both ends, I could hardly breathe, and felt like I was about to suffocate.
 My vision was also becoming blurry and I was losing control of my limbs; I was slowly losing feeling all over my body.
 After a few minutes I couldn’t see a thing.
 At that moment I felt an indescribable sort of fear, helplessness, and pain.
 I thought, “There’s absolutely no one in these hills.
 No one will know if I die up here.
 What can I do?”
 At the very moment I was about to lose consciousness, I urgently called out to God, “Oh God, save me!
 Save me!”
 I then collapsed on the ground and lost all awareness.

 After a little time passed I felt that I was able to move my hands and feet, so I slowly started crawling forward while silently praying to God over and over.
 After I’d gone about 30 meters, the venom got to me again; I was vomiting nonstop and my heart felt like it was about to burst.
 I lay down on the ground, unable to move.
 My head was lolling—I was at death’s door.
 At that point I couldn’t help but feel some internal weakness.
 I thought, “So it seems I really am going to die on this desolate hill today.”
 Then I suddenly realized that my weakness and negativity was entire Satan’s disruption.
 Just as God’s words say: “If man harbors timid and fearful thoughts, it is because Satan has fooled them, afraid that we will cross the bridge of faith to enter into God.
 Satan is trying by every way possible to send us its thoughts.
 We should at every moment pray for God to illuminate us with His light, at every moment rely on God to purge Satan’s poison from within us, practice within our spirit at every moment how to come close to God, and let God have dominion over our whole being” (“Chapter 6” of Utterances of Christ in the Beginning).
-Satan was giving me those thoughts so that I’d be mired in negativity and lose, then just passively wait for death.
+Satan was giving me those thoughts so that I’d be mired in negativity and lose faith in God, then just passively wait for death.
 I couldn’t fall for Satan’s tricks.
 I had to pray to God and lean on Him; I couldn’t distance myself from Him, but allow Him to rule within my heart.
 I once again called out to God, “God!
 It feels like a thousand arrows are piercing my heart and I feel like I can’t hold on much longer.
-Oh God, I beg You to guide me, and no matter if I live or die, I am willing to submit to Your arrangements.”
-After praying these words from God occurred to me: “So long as you still have one breath, God will not let you die” (“Chapter 6” of Utterances of Christ in the Beginning).
-God’s words are so full of authority and power, they really bolstered me with faith and strength, giving me hope to continue on living.
+Oh God, I beg You to guide me, and grant me faith and strength” After praying these words from God occurred to me: “Of everything that occurs in the universe, there is nothing in which I do not have the final say.
+Is there anything that is not in My hands?” (in).
+God’s words are so full of authority and power, giving me hope to continue on living.
 It is God who rules over man’s life and death, and He has already determined the time of our birth and of our death.
 Some people are really strong and robust, but for whatever reason something unexpected happens and they’re yanked from the land of the living.
 Some are weak and feeble but live really long lives.
 There’s no doubt about it!
 I thought again of how Job was tempted by Satan in the Bible.
 He got terrible sores from head to toe and he was in extreme physical pain, but without God’s permission, Satan didn’t dare endanger Job’s life.
 I then realized with even more clarity that people’s lives are in God’s hands, and no person, event, or thing can surpass God’s authority.
 I thought of how after I was stung, even though I had lost consciousness because of the venom, I had still miraculously come to again.
 As the venom went deep into my system I was vomiting nonstop and I was completely lacking strength, but I had been able to slowly drag myself forward.
 Wasn’t that all God’s great power?
 When I felt negative and weak and didn’t have faith in God, He enlightened me and guided me with His words, giving me faith and strength as well as the hope to go on living.
 Didn’t I personally experience all of those things?
-I must have faith in God; I should rely on and look to Him more, and submit to His arrangements.
+I must have faith in God; I should rely on and look to Him more.
 So, I made a prayer of submission to God: “Oh God!
 My body is weak and the pain is unbearable, but I know that life and death are up to You.
 I am leaving my life in Your hands.
 I believe that without Your permission, no matter how badly I may be stung by wasps I will not die, and if that if I do die, that is Your righteousness and Your wonderful will is within it.
-I only wish to submit to Your arrangements.
 May You lead me, guide me so that I may do Your will.”
 After this prayer, I slowly became able to raise my head and I was able to scoot myself forward.
 I tried to crawl ahead and surprisingly, was slowly able to stand up.
 How wondrous!
 I thanked God over and over, “God, this truly is Your wondrous doing!”
 I staggered forward ten-odd meters, and when I could go no farther I stopped and silently prayed to God.
 I then felt I had a bit of strength and once again got up to stumble along.
 I went on this way praying and praying to God, and with His guidance I finally got out of the hills and came to a home by the side of the road.
 When the woman there saw my haggard, pained look she rushed to get me a cup of water, but I couldn’t get a single drop in.
 Just then one of her neighbors was passing by, on his way home from a day of work in the fields and saw the state I was in.
 He hurriedly got me in a rickshaw and took me to the village hospital.

 When I got to the hospital, the doctor saw how serious my condition was and didn’t even want to admit me.
 Seeing this, one bystander called the county hospital, another helped find a car for me, and still another got in touch with my family.
 One after another, everyone lent a hand to get me to the county hospital for emergency treatment.
 All this time I never stopped praying to God and relying on Him; I knew that all of those complete strangers stepping in to help me out had been arranged by God, that it was God providing me with a way out.
 I gave thanks to God in my heart!
 Because one of the local people had called the hospital ahead of time, when I arrived a doctor was ready with an anti-venom IV for me, then carried out all sorts of exams and asked me about exactly what happened and when.
 While rubbing ointment all over the places I had been stung, the doctor told me that my condition was really serious and that if I had come just ten minutes later, it would have been a lost cause.
 I was then transferred to the ICU.